Maschenka (1987 film): Plot

 The story, said by Nabokov to be semi-autobiographical, is of Lev Glebovich Ganin, a Russian émigré who has been displaced by the Russian Revolution.
-Now living in a boarding house in Berlin, Ganin discovers that his long-lost first love, Maschenka, is the wife of the rather unappealing boarder next door, Alfyrov, and that and she is on her way to rejoin her husband.
+Now living in a boarding house in Berlin, Ganin discovers that his long-lost first love, Maschenka, is the wife of the rather unappealing boarder next door, Alfyrov, and that she is on her way to rejoin her husband.
 This knowledge, combined with the incessant recitation of his memories of old Russia by another boarder, Podtyagin, sends him into a state of reverie.
 Ganin contrives a complex scheme in order to reunite with Maschenka, who he believes still loves him.

 Cast

 Production

-The motion picture was filmed on location in Berlin, West Germany and in Helsinki and Katajanokka, Finland.
+The motion picture was filmed on location in West Berlin, West Germany and in Helsinki and Katajanokka, Finland.
 For the sequence depicting Maschenka's arrival by train the producers rented the Russian Imperial Finnish train that once belonged to the Romanov family.